htl43/JavaFS-project1-genkin/README.md

 ### 1. Runing on Local Host

 - Open CorsFillter.java in com.reavature.ers.web.fillters
   - Change the res.setHeader("Access-Control-Allow-Origin", "null") for local machine
 - Run Maven project on local Tomcat server
 - Open frontend folder
   - Modify the const url for all javascript to localhost:8080
   - Open the user.html to start application

 ### 2. Runing with AWS RDS, EC2, S3

 - Upload frontend files to S3 bucket
   - Deploy a Static Website Hosting to get endpoint
   - Setting permissions: public access, bucket policy and Cross-origin resource sharing (CORS)
 - Open CorsFillter.java in com.reavature.ers.web.fillters
   - Change the res.setHeader("Access-Control-Allow-Origin", //hosting endpoint//) for local machine
-- Have RDS runing
+- Setup RDS runing
-- Have EC2 runing and get public IP address
+- Setup EC2 runing and get public IP address
-- Have Tomcat 9 runing on EC2 with its own port
+  - Install Jenkins and run service on EC2
-- Have Jenkins install and running
+  - Install Tomcat9 and run service on EC2 with config own port
   - Config EC2 Inbound and Outbound for Jenkins, Tomcat, Postgres and other trafics
 - Create a repository on github account
   - Add and push project to the repository
   - Adding webhook to the repository that connect to Jenkins IP address
 - Login to the admin account on Jenkin server
   - Create a new freestyle item
   - Config for Source Code Management which the Repository URL
   - Add the command Execute Shell in Buid tab:
   ```
   mvn clean package
   rm -f /**/tomcat9/webapps/_.war
   mv target/_.war /**/tomcat9/webapps/
   ```
   - Save and run "Build Now"
 - Open Website Hosting endpoint in S3 to start application

 ## Usage